 JOI Rehab can help treat elbow pain with various modalities and formal physical therapy/hand therapy.
-Modalities such as ice, E-stim, Laser, moist heat, ultrasound, massage, and acupuncture.
+Modalities such as ice, E-stim, Laser, moist heat, ultrasound, medical massage, and acupuncture.
+Watch this VIDEO about medical massage therapy.
 Therapy can also help by improving ROM of the wrist and elbow with stretching and passive range of motion.
 If you want to schedule an appointment, call 904 858-7045.

 To schedule an appointment with an Orthopaedic Tennis Elbow Specialist, please call JOI-2000, schedule online or click below.

 - Schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000 or read more here about our orthopedic telemedicine providers.

 - To schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904)JOI-2000.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
 To learn more about this service, read this article about fracture and injury care.